Tuesday, December 21, 2010

 Fogscape

-Whenever I view this image, I can still feel the stillness and quiet of that morning.
+Whenever I view this image, I can still feel the stillness and quiet solitude of that morning.
 I've taken many trips to Limantour Beach under the early morning fog, and this shot really captured the essence the experience.

 Quail on a Post